Core Language Specification

 $fn.^min # 0

-$fn.^missing # Error: RUNTIME_UNDEFINED_ANNOTATIONAnnotations are metadata attached to closures during creation.
+$fn.^max # 100Annotations are metadata attached at definition time.
 They enable runtime configuration and introspection.

 Function Metadata: